lgolangco/info30005projectrepo/README.md

 e.g. /review/5ea67d644f821a73b6841702

 3. **addReview: POST /review/**
-This is used for creating a review with a rating and an optional comment for a user for a venue.
+This is used for creating a review with a rating and an optional comment for a user for a venue (each user is only allowed have one review per venue).
 It takes the following inputs: from body an existing venueId, an existing userId, a rating and a optional comment.
-This adds a review object with values set as per the request, otherwise returns message describing reasons why request failed..
+This adds a review object with values set as per the request, otherwise returns message describing reasons why request failed, if an review for the specified venue and user already exists, it returns a message "try updateReview instead".
 e.g. /review/

 4. **getReviewByIDs: GET /review/byids/:venueId/:userId/**